softworkz/embyuserwiki/Book-naming.md

 * cbz
 * azw3

+For audio books, the all of the same audio formats from [music libraries](Music%20naming) are also supported.

 ### File Naming

 When setting up the library, make sure to select **Books** as the content type.